Gazulu Lakshminarasu Chetty: Early life

 Gazulu Lakshminarasu Chetty was born in 1806 in Periamet, Madras in a Telugu-speaking Balija family.
 His father, Sidhulu Chetty (సిద్ధులు శెట్టి), owned a large indigo, dye, and cloth business, and was the first Indian member of the Madras Chamber of Commerce.
 Due to the poor schooling facilities available in India at the time, Chetty had little formal education.
 However, even as a boy, Chetty was interested in politics and took part in Debating Societies.

 Business

 On completion of his education, Chetty worked as an apprentice under his father, whose business was soon afterwards renamed Sidhulu Chetty and Co.
 The firm mainly dealt in handkerchiefs and soon grew into a thriving corporation.
 After Sidhulu Chetty's death, Lakshminarasu Chetty inherited the firm and expanded its network.

-When the American Civil War broke out, cotton trade was temporarily suspended between the United States of America and other countries.
+When the American Civil War broke out, cotton trade was temporarily suspended between USA and other countries.
 Chetty took advantage of the situation and made huge profits by speculating on the price of cotton.